evan-l-munson/saotd/README.md

-Sentiment Analysis of Twitter Data
+Sentiment Analysis of Twitter Data (SAoTD)
 ================
-CPT Evan L. Munson
-15 March 2018

 <!-- don't edit the .md file, instead edit the .Rmd -->